ikajdan/article_similarity_analysis/README.md

 TF-IDF focuses on word frequency and gives more weight to terms that appear frequently in a document but less frequently across the corpus.
 On the other hand, LDA discovers latent topics in documents and represents documents in a probabilistic space of topics.
 Therefore, TF-IDF will likely perform better for tasks that are directly related to word matching.
 LDA might capture hidden relationships between words (topics) and could potentially identify relevant articles that don’t explicitly mention the related words (in this case food and drink), but are still thematically related.

-- TF-IDF model creation time: 7.2878 seconds
+- TF-IDF model creation time: 10.0764 seconds
-- LDA model creation time: 52.2442 seconds
+- LDA model creation time: 52.6284 seconds
-- TF-IDF quality ratio for 'Food and Drinks': 0.388 (in 72.6243 seconds)
+- TF-IDF quality ratio for 'Food and Drink': 0.566 (in 12.6290 seconds)
-- LDA quality ratio for 'Food and Drinks': 0.329 (in 11.3164 seconds)
+- LDA quality ratio for 'Food and Drink': 0.375 (in 1.5174 seconds)

 ## Task 3